 A4.
 Although, we are happy to answer any questions that you may have regarding applying for a grant from us, we do not offer help with completing applications.

 A6.
-We would like you to submit the following information, if available:
+In a first instance we would like you to submit the following information:

-• Details of Organisation Applying for a Grant form (signed by a board member)
+• completed Organisational Details form (signed by a board member)

-• written application of a maximum of 4 pages in a legible font size (e.g. Arial point 11), plus project budget (based on Q17 of the Guidance Notes p.2)
+• written application of a maximum of 4 pages in a legible font size (e.g. Arial point 11), plus project budget (based on the Required Information notes)

 • latest annual accounts